yvelikova/axway-open-docs/content/en/docs/apigtw_security/admin_non_root.md

 export VDISTDIR=/opt/Axway-7.8/apigateway
 ```

-* `patchelf` is a development and administration tool, and is not installed on systems by default.
+<i class="fas fa-bullhorn"></i> `patchelf` is a development and administration tool, and is not installed on systems by default.
 If you do not wish to install extra tools on your production environment, you can patch the `vshell` binary on another non-production system and move it to the production environment.

 ## Add API Gateway library paths to jvm.xml